iLearner/x2go/README.md

         cd /home/linaro/EDX
         python3 execute edxPRE fixes edx

-NOTE: At this point the installation will stop on the "libblas.so.3gf" issue.
-      Until this issue is fixed, the remainder steps will still have to be tested.

-9)  At this point, one more failure will hapend when the installation runs "apparmor_parser" on the "loading code sandbox profile" task, because of an issue with warnings.
-My fix for this is explained in the file "apparmorFIX" which has to be run next.
-You also have to re-run the unfinished "edx".

-        sudo reboot
-        cd /home/linaro/EDX
-        python3 execute apparmorFIX edx

-10) Now, the EDX Installation will complete successfully, but because of continous development, new issues may arise.
+9) Now, the EDX Installation will complete successfully, but because of continous development, new issues may arise.
 In this case, the only thing left to do is for now: rebooting and trying to run "edx" again, as in step 8.
 Similarly, you can do this after canceling the running of "edx", if it delays too long in a specific task (which normaly runs faster) as if it appears